hypothesis/h-matchers/README.md

 ### Comparing to URLs

-The URL matcher provides a kwargs and fluent style interface which is a little more verbose but provides more readable results.
+The URL matcher provides a both a kwargs interface and a fluent style interface which is a little more verbose but provides more readable results.

 You can construct matchers directly from URLs: